Names Of Rock Bands, Explained

 Foo Fighters

 The story behind “Foo Fighters” is also a bit muddled.
 Dave Grohl, former drummer for Nirvana, picked the name for a fake band he’d created after releasing a number of songs recorded solo at the end of his time with Nirvana.
 Later, Grohl went on to start up a real band of his own.
 But what exactly does “Foo Fighters” mean?
 At the time, Grohl had been reading a lot of stories and books about UFOs, in one of which he stumbled across the term “foo fighter.”
-A foo fighter was someone who spotted unidentified enemy aircraft during World War II.
+A foo fighter was the names spotters used for unidentified enemy aircraft during World War II.
 The term was taken from a contemporary comic strip, and Grohl liked it enough to use it for the name of the group he’d go on to found not long after.

 Nirvana